lauraromerosantos/lauraromerosantos/README.md

 ## Hi there, I am Laura. 👋
 ### About me <img src="https://media.giphy.com/media/LHZyixOnHwDDy/giphy.gif" width="60px">
 Hi!
-My name is Laura Romero, I'm from Brazil 🇧🇷 Currently studying System Analysis and Development at FSPOA.
+My name is Laura Romero, I'm from Brazil 🇧🇷
 I'm an avid reader and a passionate coder.
 I always aim to acquire and develop new knowledge.

 -  👩🏻‍💻 Beginner Full Stack Developer